valkenzz/GenerativeCityPlaningWithDeepRL/README.md

 +++

 ## Usage
 The usage is detaill in the commante of the code.
+And the notebook is well explain.
 ## Repository
 the environement is located in city.py, while the Training et result is in main.ipynd.
 ## Contact